cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 Durable Objects provide low-latency coordination and consistent storage for the Workers platform through two features: global uniqueness and a transactional storage API.

-* Global Uniqueness guarantees that there will be a single Durable Object with a given id running at once, in the whole world.
+* Global Uniqueness guarantees that there will be a single Durable Object with a given id running at once, across the whole world.
 Requests for a Durable Object id are routed by the Workers runtime to the Cloudflare point-of-presence that owns the Durable Object.

 * The transactional storage API provides strongly-consistent, key-value storage to the Durable Object.
 Each Object can only read and modify keys associated with that Object.
-Execution of a Durable Object is single-threaded, but multiple request threads may be processed out-of-order from how they arrived at the Object.
+Execution of a Durable Object is single-threaded, but multiple request events may be processed out-of-order from how they arrived at the Object.

 ## Using Durable Objects

 Durable Objects are named instances of a class you define.
 Just like a class in object-oriented programming, the class defines the methods and data a Durable Object can access.

-There are four steps to creating a Durable Object:
+Today, Wrangler does not support managing Durable Objects.
+There are five steps to creating a Durable Object:

 * __Writing the class__ that defines a Durable Object.
+*
 * __Binding that class__ into a Worker.
 * __Instantiating a Durable Object__ from within a running Worker.
 * __Communicating with a Durable Object__ from a running Worker via the Fetch API.